sagemath/trac_to_gh/Issue 35.md

 # Issue 35: sage notebook load and DOS files

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/35

 Original creator: was